frontity/docs/docs/guides/processing-page-builder-content.md

 There are a few things that need to be taken into account.

-CSS files

-wp-content/plugins/elementor/assets/css/frontend.min.CSS
+Like with Gutenberg, it's necessary to copy Elementor's CSS files over to your Frontity project.
+However, with Elementor there are several files in two different locations.

+You will need Elementor's `frontend.min.CSS` file which is located in the `wp-content/plugins/elementor/assets/css/` directory.

-Elementor also puts files in
+Elementor also puts files in `wp-content/uploads/elementor/css`.
+In particular you will need `global.css` from this directory.

-  wp-content/uploads/elementor/css
-which you will need to copy across to your Frontity project and import
+Copy these two files across to your Frontity project and import them into your main `<Theme>` component in your theme's `index.js` file:

 ```js
 import ElementorStyles from "../assets/frontend.min.css"